 Throughout the centre of Canada, you will find lower altitude resorts located on the Canadian prairies.
 These tend to be smaller operations with lower snowfall, and tend to attract local riders rather than international tourists.

-It can get crazy cold in Canada due to its northern latitude, particularly throughout the Rockies and in Quebec.
-It gets colder in Canada, in general, than at US mountains.
-Some days, it can get too cold to ride, which cuts into your season and your days off work where you would like to ride.
-For example, it will get down to -30c in December and January in some resorts in BC and Alberta.
+In general, it gets colder at Canada resorts than at US mountains.
+Some days, it can get too cold to ride, which can cut into your season and lessen the days off work where you are able to ride.
+For example, it regularly gets down to -30c (-22f) in December and January in some resorts in BC and Alberta.

-Out in the backcountry, it is always advisable to carry avalanche gear given the risk of avalanches each season.
+Out in the back country, it is always advisable to carry avalanche gear given the risk of avalanches that do occur each season.

 Canadian resort operations are generally centrally run, meaning that you apply through the resort company for all the jobs on the mountain.
-Often, there will also be jobs available in nearby towns in hospitality and retail.
-Check out the individual resort pages for further information.
+Check out the individual resort pages for further information on application processes.

-Canadian mountain resort companies will allow foreigners to work for the mountain directly.
-You can therefore take jobs as a lift operator, park crew, mountain operations etc. Additionally, as long as you have a valid working visa, you will be able to work for the local businesses in town including the bars and restaurants.
+Canadian resorts allow foreigners to work for the mountain directly.
+You can therefore take a job as a lift operator, park crew, mountain operations etc. Generally, you will need a valid working visa before applying, though resorts will offer sponsored visas for certain specialized roles such as snowboard or ski instructors (see visas below).